-WorkBC Jobs is a free, comprehensive job site that allows employers to post jobs, create an employer profile and connect with job seekers in B.C.
-After posting a job offer online, job seekers will be able to contact you the next day, so it's a good idea to have a screening strategy in place.
+WorkBC Jobs is a free, comprehensive job site that allows employers to create an employer profile, post jobs and connect with job seekers in B.C.

 Additional Job Sites

-You can use the following resources to help you to further extend your search for job candidates.
+Use the following resources to further extend your search for job candidates:

-The Job Bank for Employers is a free federal service job matching tool that allows employers to post jobs and search for candidates in B.C. and the rest of Canada.
-This service also provides information on HR management.
+- Working in Canada is a free federal job-matching tool that allows employers to post jobs and search for candidates across Canada.
+It also provides information on human resources management.

 Planning for Recruitment